Tickford Priory

 Tickford Priory was a medieval monastic house in Newport Pagnell in Buckinghamshire, England.

 Tickford Priory was established in 1140 by Fulconius Paganel, the lord of the Manor of Newport Pagnell.
 The priory was a cell of the Cluniac Order, headquartered at Marmoutier Abbey in Tours, France.
 As most of the monks originated from France, it was considered an alien monastery.
 As such, its income was seized in the wars between England and France when Edward III and Richard II reigned.

 The monastery enjoyed freedom from tolls at the local market and derived much income from its lands.
 However, the rules were not followed properly, and the monks rebelled against the bishop of Lincoln and the vicar of Newport in the 13th and 14th century.
-In 1524, Cardinal Wolsey annexed "the superfluous house of Tickford" and its wealth to Christ Church College, now a part of Oxford University.
+When the priory was dissolved by Henry VIII in 1525, both abbey and land was given to Cardinal Wolsey who annexed "the superfluous house of Tickford".
 The "Issues of the House" were assessed at £57 11s 4d, the bells and lead at £33 6s 8d and the moveable goods at £5 4s 0d.
+In 1530 the land was repossessed and subsequently given to Christ Church, Oxford but, again, reverted to the Crown.

 By the early 18th century, some former Tickford Priory buildings were still standing, but they were in poor condition.
 The current building on the site was built in the 18th century.
 However, much of the fabric of this building is believed to have come from the Tickford Priory.

-Between 1278 and 1290 several monks were imprisoned and excommunicated for their bad behaviour and excesses; the last prior was Thomas Brooke.
+Between 1278 and 1290, several monks were imprisoned and excommunicated for their bad behaviour and excesses; the last prior was Thomas Brooke.
 In 1311 a fire destroyed all the charters recording grants of land and privileges to the monks and a new charter was obtained from the Crown listing all their holdings.

-When the priory was dissolved by Henry VIII in 1525, both abbey and land was given to Cardinal Wolsey who annexed "the superfluous house of Tickford”.
-The "Issues of the House" were assessed at £57 11s 4d, the bells and lead at £33 6s 8d and the moveable goods at £5 4s 0d.
-In 1530 the land was repossessed and subsequently given to Christ Church College in Oxford but, again, reverted to the Crown.